One of the most important things we’ve learned in our two decades in health care is this:

 Focusing on the foundationals is always the most important thing we can do to improve our health.

 Good health is not something we have, it’s something we build and maintain.

-Builders put great care into making sure the foundation of a house is solid and strong before they begin to build upon it.
-Similarly, we can’t expect to build upon our health without first having some basic foundations in place.
+Think of it like this: Builders put great care into making sure the foundation of a house is solid and strong before they begin to build upon it.
+Similarly, we can’t expect to build upon our health without having some basic foundations in place first.

-Our bodies are designed to be naturally resilient.
-We have an incredible ability to self-regulate and heal when given the right conditions.
-These ten foundations help cultivate the strong foundation your body needs to thrive.
+These ten foundations will help cultivate the strong foundation your body needs to thrive.